citusdata/citus_docs/develop/api_metadata.rst

    query                  | COPY (SELECT count(*) AS count FROM users_table_102038 users_table WHERE true) TO STDOUT backend_type           | client backend

-The ``query`` field shows data being copied from a shard into a temporary table to be counted.
+The ``query`` field shows data being copied out of the shard to be counted.

 .. note::